walterhiggins/WMPJS/book-outline.md

 ## @@nextChapter{chapter-05}: Your first minecraft plugin
 ### Introduction
 So let's dive in and create our first Minecraft plugin.
-A plugin is a program which is a small program which is loaded and executed by a larger program.
-The larger program we'll be using is of course Minecraft Server.
+A plugin is a small program which is loaded and executed by a larger program.
+The larger program we'll be using is - of course - Minecraft Server.
 This first plugin will be short - just a couple of lines of code - so you won't have to type too much but you should read through this first chapter and try to understand the code and the notes.
-We'll build on the knowledge learned here in later Chapters.
+We'll build on the knowledge learned here when creating more sophisticated plugins in later chapters.

 ### Hello World
-Launch your Editor and open the helloWorld.js file you created in the @@chapter{chapter-04} of the previous section.
-Once opened, you can now remove the comment entered previously and type the following text:
+Launch your Editor and open the helloWorld.js file you created in chapter @@chapter{chapter-04}.
+Once opened, you can remove the comment entered previously and type the following text:

     console.log('Hello World');

 We haven't used the console.log() function before.
-It's a built-in function which will print out a message for display in the server console window.
+It's a built-in function which will print out a message in the server console window.
 You can also use the 'console.log()' function in interactive mode at the server console window.
 Issue `js console.log( 8 + 3 )` and you'll see it prints the result:

     [scriptcraft] 11

 Whenever you use the *console.log()* function, the output will start with `[scriptcraft]` because *console.log()* writes to the server's log file which is used by the core server and all plugins.
 The server software prepends the plugin name to make it easy for server administrators to tell which plugin is responsible for messages in the log file.
-We'll use console.log() quite a lot in upcoming examples.
+We'll use console.log() in upcoming examples.
 This function is also super useful for debugging code - that is - putting statements in your code so you know it's being executed.

-You may be wondering what the `;` (semicolon) is doing at the end of the line.
+You may be wondering what the ';' (semicolon) is doing at the end of the line.
 The semicolon is used to end each statement in Javascript.
 If you think of a statement as a sentence, then the semicolon ';' is to statements what the full stop '.' is to sentences.
 In Javascript the semicolon isn't strictly needed but you should use it anyway.

 Another thing you might notice is there is no `js ` command in the helloWorld.js file.
 The `js ` prefix (text which is placed in front of other text) is only needed when executing Javascript at the server console or in-game prompt.
-It's never used or needed inside Javascript files.
+It should never be used inside Javascript files.

 After you've changed the helloWorld.js file, make sure to save it (choose Save from the File menu).